FocusKing/marquise-design-portfolio/README.md

 ## Description

-In this project we start out by cloning the starter code, and refactoring it to meet the Acceptance Criteria.
+In this project we create a web application from scratch.
+Building a portfolio page to add to my arsenal of projects.
+Utilizing skills we used such as flexbox, media queries and css variable to meet the Acceptance Criteria.
 I added semantic values to the tags within the HTML file, so that our own site is optimized for search engines.
 Tested displays for style and functionality.